sharecloud/sharecloud/docs/install/installation_general.md

 Either use `git` to clone the repository or download the source code as a [ZIP archive](https://github.com/frostieDE/filehost/archive/master.zip).

 ### Database
-Create a database for our local Filehost instance.
+Create a database for our local Filehost instance or use an existing one.

 ### Setup Smarty
 Create the following directory: